 According to Robert H. Wozniak's page on William James, James

 didn't believe normal people had a single self -- that's an illusion, he thought.
 He lived at about the same time as Mollie Fancher and there is much more about him in The Passion of Ansel Bourne.
 This book consists of transcriptions of scholarly lectures by James in 1896, covering Dreams and Hypnotism, Automatism, Hysteria, Multiple Personality, Demoniacal Possession, Witchcraft, Degeneration, and Genius.
-"The first four talks establish James as the master of a modern dynamic psychology of the subconscious, while the remainder articulate the pathological working of the
+"The first four talks establish James as the master of a modern dynamic psychology of the subconscious, while the remainder articulate the pathological working of the subconscious in the social sphere."

 series of short essays like Multiple Personality from the